MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-location-services.md

 ## Terms of Use

 Any content provided through Bing Maps, including geocodes, can only be used within the product through which the content is provided.
-Customer's use of the Microsoft 365 Admin Center Location Services feature, powered by Bing Maps, is governed by the _Bing Maps End-User Terms of Use_ available at <https://go.microsoft.com/?linkid=9710837> and the _Microsoft Privacy Statement_ available at <https://go.microsoft.com/fwlink/?LinkID=248686.>
+Customer's use of the Microsoft 365 Admin Center Location Services feature, powered by Bing Maps, is governed by the _Bing Maps End-User Terms of Use_ available at <https://go.microsoft.com/?linkid=9710837> and the [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkID=248686).

 This feature, provided through Bing Maps, is also supported by **TomTom**.
-More information about TomTom's products and services may be found at <https://www.tomtom.com/legal.>
+More information about TomTom's products and services may be found at [https://www.tomtom.com/legal](https://www.tomtom.com/legal).

 ## Related topics